clarepins/CV/README.md

 - Makers does not assign a grade or mark to its students, but I received the following **[feedback](https://github.com/clarepins/CV/blob/master/clare-pinder-makers-feedback.pdf) for my final assessment**: *"This was a really excellent review.
 There wasn't one moment where I felt you were off-process: as a result, you were focussed, clear, and intentional.
 You identified the core problem rapidly, modelled it well, and designed and built a powerful but self-contained algorithm to solve the problem.
 Your debugging approaches seemed on point and your code was well-factored and thoughtful.
 It's hard to point out areas to improve within the context of Makers, but I have a hunch you might be interested in some aspects of functional programming..."*
 - **Final project**: [Ulima – Connect 4](https://docs.google.com/presentation/d/1aWGXvhCeUol_LLWPPOns9OQNlNduxVwjpcm_Dn-4XfA/edit?usp=sharing).
 A machine learning project where we aimed to teach the computer to play Connect 4.
 Python | Behave | OpenAI Gym | Tensorflow | Keras | PyGame
-- All coding ahered to the these **principles**: Test Driven Development (TDD), Object Oriented Principles (OOP), Model View Controller (MVC), Domain Driven Design (DDD), Agile & eXtreme Programing values
+- All coding adhered to these **principles**: Test Driven Development (TDD), Object Oriented Principles (OOP), Model View Controller (MVC), Domain Driven Design (DDD), Agile & eXtreme Programming values

 ### Economics qualifications

 #### [![UCL](https://github.com/clarepins/CV/blob/master/icons/ucl-icon.jpg)](https://www.ucl.ac.uk/) MSc Economics, University College London (2009 – 10)
-**Dissertation: 'An econometric assessment'**. *How did 2005 health policy affect competition and provision of NHS healthcare?* Analysis in Stata using vast, incomplete datasets.
+**Dissertation: 'An econometric assessment'**. *How did a 2005 health policy affect competition and provision of NHS healthcare?* Analysis in Stata using vast, incomplete datasets.
 (Received **2 marks off distinction**).

 #### [![Manchester Uni](https://github.com/clarepins/CV/blob/master/icons/manchester-icon.jpg)](https://www.manchester.ac.uk/) BSc (Hons) Economics (First Class), University of Manchester (2005 – 08)
 Ranked **fifth in cohort** of 100+ students